Yoshiko Kawashima: Espionage career

-Kawashima was well-acquainted with Puyi, the last emperor of the Qing dynasty, who regarded her as a member of the imperial family and welcomed her into his household during her stay in Tianjin.
+Kawashima was well-acquainted with Puyi, the last emperor of the Qing dynasty, who regarded Kawashima as a member of the imperial family and welcomed Kawashima into his household during Kawashima's stay in Tianjin.
 It was through this close liaison that Kawashima was able to persuade Puyi to become a figurehead ruler for Manchukuo, a puppet state created by the Japanese in Manchuria.
 However, Kawashima privately criticised Puyi for being too amenable to Japanese influence.

 After Puyi became Emperor of Manchukuo, Kawashima continued to play various roles and, for a time, was a lover of Hayao Tada, the chief military advisor to Puyi.
-She formed an independent counterinsurgency cavalry force in 1932 made up of 3,000-5,000 former bandits to hunt down anti-Japanese guerrilla bands during the Pacification of Manchukuo, and was hailed in the Japanese newspapers as the Joan of Arc of Manchukuo.
-In 1933, she offered the unit to the Japanese Kwantung Army for Operation Nekka, but it was refused.
-The unit continued to exist under her command until sometime in the late 1930s.
+Kawashima formed an independent counterinsurgency cavalry force in 1932 made up of 3,000-5,000 former bandits to hunt down anti-Japanese guerrilla bands during the Pacification of Manchukuo, and was hailed in the Japanese newspapers as the Joan of Arc of Manchukuo.
+In 1933, Kawashima was offered the unit to the Japanese Kwantung Army for Operation Nekka, but it was refused.
+The unit continued to exist under Kawashima's command until sometime in the late 1930s.

-Kawashima became a well-known and popular figure in Manchukuo, making appearances on radio broadcasts and even issuing a record of her songs.
-Numerous fictional and semi-fictional stories of her exploits were published in newspapers and also as pulp fiction.
-However, her very popularity created issues with the Kwantung Army because her utility as an intelligence asset was long gone, and her value as a propaganda symbol was compromised by her increasingly critical tone against the Japanese military's exploitative policies in Manchukuo as a base of operations against China in the Second Sino-Japanese War, and she gradually faded from public sight.
+Kawashima became a well-known and popular figure in Manchukuo, making appearances on radio broadcasts and even issuing a record of their songs.
+Numerous fictional and semi-fictional stories of Kawashima's exploits were published in newspapers and also as pulp fiction.
+However, Kawashima's very popularity created issues with the Kwantung Army because Kawashima's utility as an intelligence asset was long gone, and Kawashima's value as a propaganda symbol was compromised by their increasingly critical tone against the Japanese military's exploitative policies in Manchukuo as a base of operations against China in the Second Sino-Japanese War, and Kawashima gradually faded from public sight.